-6-year-old pushed from Tate Modern critical but stable
+Police seek motive after 6-year-old thrown from Tate Modern

-LONDON (AP) — A 6-year-old boy who was thrown from a 10th-floor viewing gallery at London’s Tate Modern gallery is no longer in a life-threatening condition, police said Monday.
+LONDON (AP) — British police said Monday they were searching for a motive after a teenager allegedly threw a 6-year-old boy from a 10th-floor viewing gallery at London’s Tate Modern museum.

+The boy was airlifted to hospital after the incident on Sunday afternoon.
+Police said Monday that his condition was critical but stable and his life was no longer in danger.

-A 17-year-old boy is being held on suspicion of attempted murder over the incident, which happened Sunday afternoon while the gallery was packed with visitors.
+A 17-year-old boy is being held on suspicion of attempted murder over the incident, which happened while the gallery was packed with visitors.

-The Metropolitan Police force said the younger boy is in a critical but stable condition in a London hospital.
-He fell from the open-air viewing platform to a fifth-floor roof.

-Nancy Barnfield was at the gallery with her family when she heard a “loud bang,” and then saw a woman screaming “where’s my son, where’s my son?”
+Nancy Barnfield was at the gallery with her family when she heard a “loud bang,” and then saw a woman screaming “Where’s my son, where’s my son?”

+The younger boy had fallen from the open-air viewing platform to a fifth-floor roof.

-She said a man on the platform was restrained by other visitors until police arrived.
-Barnfield said he “just stood there and was quite calm.”
+Barnfield said a man on the platform was restrained by other visitors until police arrived.
+She said he “just stood there and was quite calm.”

 Police say they don’t believe the suspect and victim knew each other.